earthwuyang/aqd/INTERACTION.md

   - Saved to `data/benchmark_data/<dataset>/relationships.json`.
   - Also written to a DuckDB metadata table `"<dataset>"."__relationships"` for introspection.

-3) PK/FK creation in PostgreSQL and DuckDB
+3) PK/FK creation in PostgreSQL (and best‑effort in DuckDB)
 - PostgreSQL:
   - Adds PRIMARY KEY constraints (`<table>_pkey`) based on MySQL PKs.
   - Adds FOREIGN KEY constraints (NOT VALID) based on MySQL FKs, after PKs.
-- DuckDB (best‑effort):
+- DuckDB:
-  - Adds PRIMARY KEY and FOREIGN KEY constraints in both per‑dataset DB and central DB (schema‑qualified).
+  - Current environment’s DuckDB binary does not support `ALTER TABLE ...
+ADD PRIMARY/FOREIGN KEY` (errors with “Not implemented”).
-  - Warnings logged if the DuckDB binary rejects certain constraint DDL (does not abort import).
+  - Importer now explicitly skips PK/FK DDL in DuckDB and logs a single informational note, relying on the saved relationships metadata instead.

 4) Generator integration
 - `generate_benchmark_queries.py` now loads relationships from `relationships.json` when available; falls back to heuristic inference otherwise.